 And you don't want that on your shoulders, Mr. Chief Justice.

-It's gonna be a catastrophe.
+It's going to be a catastrophe.

-If we don't have a contingency plan, you're gonna be wiping people's health care up.
+You're going to be wiping people's health care up.

 That's how.